nonunknown/gdscript-pp/README.md

 GDPP (GDScript++) Is a language that is a mix of GDScript and C++

+## CHANGELOG

+* Added actual conversion to CPP (Header files only)
+* Updated base_hpp to be an actual hpp file, same for cpp
+* Added var to headers (detect public and private, private ones are identified with a "_" before the var name)

 ## Description

 * Converts GDScript to C++ (GDNATIVE)